 Year, Volume, Issue, Page(s):10, 24, 3, 472-478

-Primary objective: To consider the duration of post-traumatic amnesia (PTA) as a single predictor variable to determine whether categories of PTA duration exist that predict 1-year outcomes after traumatic brain injury (TBI).
-Research design: Using the TBI Model System database (n¼5250), the duration of PTA that predicts 1-year outcomes was calculated.
+Study examined the ability of categories of post-traumatic amnesia (PTA) duration to predict 1-year outcomes after traumatic brain injury (TBI).
+Outcome measures included the Functional Independence Measure, the Supervision Rating Scale, the Glasgow Outcome Scale-Extended, and employment status.
+Using the data from 5,250 subjects enrolled in the TBI Model System database, the duration of PTA that predicts 1-year outcomes was calculated.
 Logistic regression was used to determine whether a single predictive threshold value existed.
 Classification and regression tree analysis then determined whether multiple threshold values existed.
-The area under the ROC curve and percentage correct classification were also calculated to discriminate classification accuracy and choose the best predictive thresholds.
-Results: A single threshold value of PTA days was identified for all variables.
-At 1 year, PTA that extended into week 7 after injury predicted total FIMTM and FIMTM sub-scales.
+The area under the receiver operating characteristic curve and percentage correct classification were also calculated to discriminate classification accuracy and choose the best predictive thresholds.
+A single threshold value of PTA days was identified for all variables.
+At 1 year, PTA that extended into week 7 after injury predicted total, motor, and cognitive Functional Independence Measure scores.
 One-year employment and global outcomes were predicted by PTA extending into week 4 after injury.
 Independent living was predicted by PTA extending into the 8th week after injury.
-Conclusion: After moderate-to-severe TBI, determining the presence of PTA at weekly intervals can efficiently determine injury severity while providing meaningful precision when used in research and clinical outcome prediction.
+The authors conclude that determining the presence of PTA at weekly intervals can efficiently determine TBI injury severity while providing meaningful precision when used in research and clinical outcome prediction.